 Intelligent dataTaker System from CAS DataLoggers

 Water disruptions typically occur after a large amount of water has rapidly collected in a catchment area.
 As a result this water is subject to continual monitoring and testing for a variety of chemical and biological agents as well as clarity, rate of movement, and water levels for environmental management.
 Turbidity, conductivity, temperature, pH, level and flow sensors are all commonly utilized for data logging, but this data retrieval process must also be simple and easily accessible to minimize staff training times and to prevent schedule delays.
 CAS DataLoggers helped a customer with this application to find the most cost-effective automated solution and connect to all the different sensor types for water quality monitoring.
 The customer had a dam which had a retention catchment for overflow over the dam.

-In future, the customer planned to use the datalogger to log other environmental and weather parameters using their combined SDI-12 weather transmitter which sensed all standard weather parameters, including wind speed, wind direction, humidity, air temperature, solar radiation, and rainfall.
+In future, the customer planned to use the datalogger to log other environmental and weather parameters using an available SDI-12 weather transmitter which sensed all standard weather parameters, including wind speed, wind direction, humidity, air temperature, solar radiation, and rainfall.
 With support for SDI-12 sensor networks, TCP, and 12V regulated output to power sensors, the DT82E arrived ready to be rolled out into all of these environmental projects.

 For further information on dataTaker Data Loggers, water quality monitoring or to find the ideal solution for your application-specific needs, contact a CAS DataLogger Application Specialist at (800) 956-4437 or request more information.